anik-amd/butex-notes/L3-T1/TEM-313-Industrial-Management/part-b/2-marketing-basics.md

   - Ensures its availability and backing it with engaging communications and reliable performance.
 - Business markets:
   - Companies selling business goods and services such as chemicals, machines, and services.
-  - Advertising and websites can play a role but the sales force, the rpice and seller's reputation may play a greater role.
+  - Advertising and websites can play a role, but the sales force, the price and seller's reputation may play a greater role.
 - Global Markets:
-  - Companies in the global marketplace nevigate cultural, language, legal and political differcences while deciding which countries to enter, how to enter, how to adapt product and service features to each country, how to set prices, and how to communicate in different cultures.
+  - Companies in the global marketplace navigate cultural, language, legal and political differences while deciding which countries to enter, how to enter, how to adapt product and service features to each country, how to set prices, and how to communicate in different cultures.
 - Nonprofit and Governmental Markets:
   - Companies selling to nonprofit organizations with limited purchasing power such as churches, universities, charitable organizations, and government agencies need to price carefully.
   - Much government purchasing requires bids; buyers often focus on practical solutions and favor the lowest bid, other.